Montreal's new recycling centre to process over half of city's waste

 Montréal's new recycling centre, built to serve the western part of the city, opened at the end of 2019 in Lachine, Quebec.
-According to the City of Montreal, the new sorting centre can handle up to 100,000 tonnes of recyclables each year and will collect around 58 percent of the total volume of materials that are recycled by Montrealers.
+According to the, the new sorting centre can handle up to 100,000 tonnes of recyclables each year and will collect around 58 percent of the total volume of materials that are recycled by Montrealers.

 The sorting centre, which is equipped with state-of-the-art technology, is the most modern and highly automated of its kind in Québec.
 Locally made equipment optimizes sorting and increases the recycling potential for plastic, paper, metals and glass.